apple/swift-migration-guide/Guide.docc/LibraryEvolution.md

-Adding a `Sendable` conformance requirement to a generic type or function is a source incompatible change, because it places a restriction on generic arguments passed by the client:
+Adding a `Sendable` conformance requirement to a generic type or function is a source incompatible change, because it places a restriction on generic arguments passed by the client.

+**Source and ABI incompatible:**

 ```diff
 -public func generic<T>
 +public func generic<T> where T: Sendable
 ```

-Apply `@preconcurrency` to the type or function declaration to downgrade requirement failures to warnings and preserve ABI:
+**To resolve:** Apply `@preconcurrency` to the type or function declaration to downgrade requirement failures to warnings and preserve ABI:

 ```swift
 @preconcurrency